MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad.md

 2. Select your app to view its properties, or select the "New Registration" button.
 Find the **Redirect URI** section for the app.

 3. Select **Web** from the dropdown menu.
 Update the URL to your authentication endpoint.
-For the TypeScript/Node.js and C# sample apps on GitHub, the redirect URLs will be similar to the following:
+For the TypeScript/Node.js and C# sample apps on GitHub, the redirect URLs are be similar to the following:

     Redirect URLs: `https://<hostname>/bot-auth/simple-start`